Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 In other words, a symbol is a data structure for identifying things.
 It's important to emphasise that **symbols are not strings**.
 Each symbol has an associated name, which is represented as a string, but the symbol itself is not a string.
 I point this out because strings are the closest primitive data type to symbols in most other programming languages.

 ## What is to be done... with symbols?
-If we enter just `x` at the REPL, the symbol of that name will be evaluated, with the result being the **value** referred to by the symbol `x`.
+If we enter just `x` at the REPL, the symbol of that name will be evaluated, with the result being the **value** referred to by that symbol.

 	:::lisp
 	>>> (defparameter x 1)